-Initially enacted in 1974 and recently reauthorized in 2010, the Child Abuse Prevention and Treatment Act (CAPTA) programs have supported systems for child welfare and child protection services, as well as prevention services for children who have been abused or neglected.
-The Children's Bureau offers additional child welfare, adoption, foster care, guardianship assistance, and tribal-specific service programs.
+Initially enacted in 1974 and recently reauthorized in 2010, the Child Abuse Prevention and Treatment Act (CAPTA) programs aim to improve systems for child welfare and child protection services and support prevention services for children who have been abused or neglected.
+Along with the CAPTA programs, ACF's Children's Bureau (CB) offers additional child welfare, adoption, foster care, guardianship assistance, and tribal-specific service programs.
 While CB's scope focuses on child abuse and welfare broadly, the Family & Youth Services Bureau programs address runaway and homeless youth, family violence prevention, and adolescent pregnancy prevention.
 Additionally, through its Office of Early Childhood Development, ACF oversees crucial child care and early learning programs such as the Child Care and Development Fund and Head Start/Early Head Start.
 Moreover, the Office of Community Services support families, communities and tribal populations in reducing the impacts of certain adverse experiences and the social determinants of health through the Social Services Block Grant and Community Services Block Grant programs.
 Lastly, along with administering the Temporary Assistance for Needy Families (TANF) and tribal TANF programs, the Office of Family Assistance also manages the funding for the Healthy Marriage and Relationship Education Demonstration Grants, the New Pathways for Fathers and Families Demonstration Grants, and the Responsible Fatherhood Opportunities for Reentry and Mobility Grants.